A breakdown of our Python project structure that provides a "place for everything" and the flexibility to work efficiently both for development...

 Using Opsview Results Exporter - Ready, Set, Splunk!

-Added in Opsview Monitor 6.1, the Results Exporter component makes it easy to export your results out of Opsview Monitor for ingestion into other applications.
+Added in Opsview Monitor 6.1, the Results Exporter component makes it easy to export your results out of Opsview Monitor for ingestion into applications like Splunk.
 In this blog post, I'll be exploring how you can quickly and painlessly configure your new component and begin to export to Splunk Enterprise.

 To begin with, you'll need to install the new component (skip this step if you've already got your Results Exporter up and running).
 Installation is easy - see Opsview Knowledge Center - Results Exporter Component.